Week 1

 Read: Scaling in Art and Nature (ASGv2 Chap.
 1).

-PHY 201 lecture: Dimension analysis of nuclear explosion.
+PHY 201 lecture: Dimension analysis of the trinity nuclear test.

 Homework: Here are some homework problems involving the concepts of dimensional analysis and scaling.
 You may work on these with a friend, but you must write up and submit your own solutions.
 To receive full credit, your solutions must be handed in to me by noon on Tuesday of Week 2.
 I do not plan to grade your solutions; I will just give you credit for handing in your best attempt.
 These problems serve as practice to prepare you for quizzes and tests.
 Any homework submitted late will receive half credit.